Dude23-mods/FS25_Personnel_Management/README.md

 Employees can attend training to improve selected attributes and specialization progress.
 The training menu shows available categories, current progress, costs and temporary price adjustments.

 Training offers can change from month to month.
 Individual categories may temporarily have no available places, and an employee can complete only one training course per agricultural year from March to February.
 Training begins at the start of a month and the employee remains unavailable until the training period is complete.

+Training availability and specialization activation are separate rules.
+An employee can complete only one training course per agricultural year.
+A learned deactivated specialization can also be reactivated only once per agricultural year.

 ### Resignations, Dismissals and Retirement